GameDevRichtofen-G/Game-Firing-Setup-/README.md

         self.listener.start()
 ```

-then in our input function if we pressed left mouse butto, we gonna make LeftMB  true:
+then in our input function if we pressed left mouse butto, we are going to make LeftMB  true:
 ```python
     def Input(self,x, y,button,pressed) :
         if button == mouse.Button.left: